g12bftd/Kaggle-Based-Projects/README.md

-# Intermediate Level Machine Learning Projects
+# Real-World Applications of Machine Learning
 A few of the projects I completed on my machine learning journey.
+The datasets used are all publically available on platforms such as Kaggle and Super Data Science.

 ## 1) Breast Cancer Classification (SVC)